Nita A. Farahany: TED talk

-Honors & Awards
+Honors and awards

 In 2021, she was awarded the Distinguished Teaching Award.
 Her students noted her "extraordinary vulnerability and her deep commitment to making all of her students feel like human beings," and the fact that “She opens every class asking about our lives, celebrating achievements, engagements, and cute pets.
 She shares details of her life with us to bring a smile to our faces and help us not feel so alone.”
 Farahany called the award the "most humbling honor of [her] professional career."

 In 2020, Farahany earned the lifetime distinction of becoming a Fellow of the American Association for the Advancement of Science for "distinguished contributions to the field of neuroethics, enabling responsible and equitable development and implementation of new knowledge and technologies in neuroscience."

 In 2013, she was elected as a member of the American Law Institute.
 That same year, she awarded the Paul M. Bator Award, which recognizes a young academic – under the age of forty – who has demonstrated excellence in legal scholarship, a commitment to teaching, a concern for students, and who has made a significant public impact.